 ELLIE ...that I could share that....

 ELLIE ...that everyone, if even for one...moment...could feel that awe...

 ELLIE ...that continues to be my wish.

 Words by Ann Druyan & Carl Sagan, James V. Hart, and Michael Goldenberg.

 Contact is available on DVD and Blu-Ray from Warner Home Video.

 * The two are also joined as groups contemplating a construct vaster than themselves (and maybe vaster than they can contemplate) and attaching an explanation to it.
 The hilarity ensues when either side attempts to puff themselves up as having a greater grasp on Truth and that the other is diminished in some way by holding to their ideas—this in the face of their own insignificance.
 It's like playing "King of the Hill" for a pimple.

 ** With that many interstellar miles you get a gold-pressed latinum card.
 Suck it, George Clooney.

-*** One of the unfortunate things about "Contact" is McConaughey's presence (or lack of it) in "Contact."
+*** One of the unfortunate things about Contact is McConaughey's presence (or lack of it) in Contact.
 Still early in the young star's career, he isn't capable of projecting a strong character or piety in his role, nor do he and Foster have any chemistry.
-McConaughey has gotten better, and would probably do a better job of it now.
+McConaughey has gotten much, much better, and would no doubt do a better job of it now.
 Here, his inexperience shows.